Understanding Anger in Therapy

 It’s Okay if You’ve Never Felt Safe with Anger

 Many people weren’t taught what to do with anger.
 Some were told it was dangerous, rude, or selfish.
-But anger is simply a feeling and feelings pass when held with compassion and curiosity.
+However, anger is simply a feeling, and feelings pass when held with compassion and curiosity.

 Therapy is not about “fixing” you.
 You are not broken.
 The world comes with real challenges that leave people feeling unsafe.
 Art psychotherapy offers a safe, creative, regulated space to finally meet parts of you that were previously pushed away.